Intellection/chex/research/GITHUB_RELEASE_PLAN.md

 │  $ mix elixir_make.checksum --all --ignore-unavailable          │
 │  - Downloads all artifacts from GitHub Release                   │
 │  - Calculates SHA256 for each                                   │
-│  - Creates checksum-chex.exs in working directory               │
+│  - Creates checksum-natch.exs in working directory               │
 │  (NOT committed to git - it's ephemeral per release)            │ └────────────────────────┬─────────────────────────────────────────┘
                          │